rytst/knn/README.md

 # KNN

-This repository is my K-nearest neighbors development.
+This is my K-nearest neighbors program.